William de Croÿ

-William II de Croÿ, Lord of Chièvres (1458 – 28 May 1521) (also known as: Guillaume II de Croÿ, sieur de Chièvres in French; Guillermo II de Croÿ, señor de Chièvres, Xevres or Xebres in Spanish; Willem II van Croÿ, heer van Chièvres in Dutch) (later Duke of Sora and Arce, Baron of Roccaguglielma (all three in Kingdom of Naples, now in Frosinone province), 1st count of Beaumont, 1st Marquess of Aarschot, Lord of Temse) was the chief tutor and First Chamberlain to Charles V.
+William II de Croÿ, Lord of Chièvres (1458 – 28 May 1521) (also known as: Guillaume II de Croÿ, sieur de Chièvres in French; Guillermo II de Croÿ, señor de Chièvres, Xevres or Xebres in Spanish; Willem II van Croÿ, heer van Chièvres in Dutch) was the chief tutor and First Chamberlain to Charles V. He was from the House of Croÿ.

+Biography

-William was the second son of Philippe de Croÿ, Lord of Aarschot and Jacoba of Luxembourg.
+William was the second son of Philippe de Croÿ, Lord of Aarschot and Jacqueline of Luxembourg.
 William married Maria-Magdalena of Hamal, widow of Adolf van der Marck.
 William bought the lordships of Beaumont and Chièvres from his father in 1485.
 In 1489 he was one of the lords who tried to reason with Philip of Cleves during his rebellion against Maximilian of Austria.
 William was also elected a Knight of the Golden Fleece in 1491.
 He became part of the court of Philip the Handsome in 1494, but did not accompany Philip on his first voyage to Spain in 1501–03.
 After Philip's death in 1506, William became part of the regency council and held chief responsibility for the finances of the Low Countries, as well as being supreme commander.
 He was confirmed in his tasks by Emperor Maximilian in 1510.

-In 1509 he also became chief tutor of young Archduke Charles as a replacement for Charles de Croÿ, prince of Chimay.
+In 1509 William became chief tutor of young Archduke Charles as a replacement for Charles de Croÿ, prince of Chimay.
 William helped engineer Charles taking the title of Duke of Burgundy, and moved the nine-year-old Charles away from the court of Margaret of Austria so that he could better influence Charles.
 The young man was dependent on William—who plotted to have Charles declared to be of age at fifteen and appointed Grand Chamberlain—for advice.
 Charles named William part of his first council in 1515 and rewarded him with the Duchy of Sora and Arce, and Rocca Guglielma in 1516.
-Charles raised Beaumont to a county and Aarschot (which William inherited from his father in 1511) to a margraviate between 1517 and 1519.
-Other functions William acquired were: